SpongePowered/SpongeDocs/source/faq.rst

 source code, for CraftBukkit and its derivatives (Spigot, Cauldron) are no longer available.

-Who is Involved With the Sponge Project?
+Who is involved with the Sponge project?
 ----------------------------------------

 -  sk89q (of WorldEdit/WorldGuard) - project lead